 Mies van der Rohe’s Farnsworth House – Plano, IL

-The Farnsworth House (recently renamed Edith Farnsworth House) is a modernist building and a National Historic Landmark in Plano, Illinois, designed by German-American architect Ludwig Mies van der Rohe.
+The Farnsworth House (recently renamed Edith Farnsworth House) is a world-famous modernist building and National Historic Landmark in Plano, Illinois designed by German-American architect Ludwig Mies van der Rohe in 1951.

-Cover image: the Edith Farnsworth House in winter; photo James Vaughan.
+Above: the Edith Farnsworth House in Spring; photo Wsifrancis (CC BY-NC-ND 2.0).

 The house is a 1500-sqft / 140-sqm single-story building located in the middle of a wooden property near the Fox River, about 50 miles southwest of Downtown Chicago.